1963 South Vietnamese coup d'état: Fighting in Saigon

-However a technical malfunction interrupted the broadcasts with twist and cha-cha music; under the Diệm regime Madame Nhu had banned dancing and associated music under a series of "morality laws".
+However, a technical malfunction interrupted the broadcasts with twist and cha-cha music; under the Diệm regime Madame Nhu had banned dancing and associated music under a series of "morality laws".
 In the meantime, RVNAF transport planes dropped rebel leaflets over Saigon, asking the population to rally to the anti-Diệm cause.
 Concurrent to the generals' radio broadcast, Diệm telephoned Lodge at the US Embassy.
 Diệm angrily shouted in French, and Lodge had to hold the receiver away from his ear.
 Diệm's voice was loud enough that Lodge's aides could hear the message from a distance.
 Lodge reported the following exchange to Washington:

 It later emerged, however, that Lodge had not given a full account of the conversation to his superiors at the State Department.
-The Australian historian Anne E. Blair said "there can be no doubt that Lodge silenced some of Diệm's rejoinder, supremely confident as he was in his ability to control not only the American press by the official government records as well".
+The Australian historian Anne E. Blair said "there can be no doubt that Lodge silenced some of Diệm's rejoinder, supremely confident as he was in his ability to control not only the American press but the official government records as well".
 Lodge's aide, Frederick Flott, claimed that in the middle of the conversation Lodge offered to send his staff to Diệm's palace to have the Ngô brothers taken to the airport and safely exiled and exhorted him to leave.
 Lodge wanted to send Flott to the palace in a taxi marked with American flags, to negotiate his way into the building and take the brothers to the airport, where he would be flown aboard an American aircraft to a military base in the Philippines.
 Diệm mistakenly presumed that Lodge's offer implied American reinforcements against the coup.
 One account from a US embassy official added the following passage, omitted by Lodge.

 Diệm's bodyguard would claim decades later that the president further said:

 Through the afternoon and into the night, the loudspeakers on the grounds of Gia Long Palace carried Diệm's recorded exhortation to loyalists that "We shall not give in".
 These were mixed with passages of military music.
-At the same time, the US military ordered units of the Seventh Fleet to move into the waters near Saigon as a "precautionary measure" in case the fighting endangered Americans lives and to deter an opportunistic communist offensive.
+At the same time, the US military ordered units of the Seventh Fleet to move into the waters near Saigon as a "precautionary measure" in case the fighting endangered American lives and to deter an opportunistic communist offensive.